-In 2018, the Metropolitan Transportation Commission conducted an extensive survey of WCCTA passengers including information about language proficiency.
-The survey presents similar findings with thirty seven percent of WestCAT riders speaking a language other than English at home.
+The Metropolitan Transportation Commission's most recent survey of WCCTA passengers included information about language proficiency.
+The survey presents similar findings with 37% of WCCTA riders speaking a language other than English at home.
 Among those surveyed, Spanish (37%), Tagalog (33%) and Cantonese (6%) were the most frequently mentioned languages.
-All other languages were cited by two percent or less of riders who speak another language.
+All other languages were cited by 2% or less of riders who speak another language.
 For riders that speak a language other than English at home, almost all speak English "Very Well" or "Well" (94%).